What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 It’s pretty fascinating to pose a question to clients that they often don’t think about or certainly never share outwardly with anyone, sometimes even a spouse or partner.

 Now think of your client as if they were your best friend.
 If they were to tell you that they are buying their first home, what would your response be?
-Likely not, “oh ok, cool,” and move on to whatever you want to talk about.
 You probably have a bunch of questions off the top of your head about the details of it.
 The same should be true for financial advisors and their clients.
-Whatever your client expresses as being one of the most important things to them – the breadth and depth of your questions matter.
+Whatever your client expresses as being one of the most important things to them, the breadth and depth of your questions matter.
 This is where the good stuff is – beneath the surface.
-So trying asking questions like:
+Try asking questions like:

-• The advice you provide and the recommendations you make will not be accurate if you don’t have clarity around what your clients’ expectations are
+The advice you provide and the recommendations you make will not be accurate if you don’t have clarity around your clients’ expectations.

-Without these below surface level questions, advisors can’t truly help clients in an actionable results-driven way.
-Think of it like this is when a client tells you they want to purchase a new home and you’re thinking of a modest home and they’re thinking of a beachfront property how would your recommendations differ.
+Without these below-surface-level questions, advisors can’t truly help clients in an actionable, results-driven way.
+Think of it like this – when a client tells you they want to purchase a new home, and you’re thinking of a modest home, but they’re thinking of a beachfront property, how would your recommendations differ?

 CLOSING THE CONVERSATIONAL GAP

-To get the most accurate responses to your below surface level questions, you need to create an environment that supports speaking openly and honestly.
-This type of environment should sprout from your unique ability around building relationships.
+To get the most accurate responses to your below-surface-level questions, you need to create an environment that supports open and honest dialogue.
+This type of environment should sprout from your unique ability to build relationships.
 Below surface level relationships, that is.

-If you can help your client understand the importance of collecting qualitative data, you can help them to paint an accurate and complete picture of what they want to work towards in order to close the conversational gap.
-Closing the conversational does two things for your clients (well, most clients):
+If you can help your client understand the importance of collecting qualitative data, you can help them paint an accurate and complete picture of what they want to work towards to better close that conversational gap.
+This can help:

 Both of these factors are possible because of the other.
-When you create a conversation where there is less chance of misinterpretation and missed goals, you create a meaningful dialogue.
+When you create a conversation with less chance of misinterpretation and missed goals, you create a meaningful dialogue.

-These meaningful conversations (where you’re also technically collecting data) makes your client more excited about the goals they’re working towards.
-This conversation and excitement that ensues makes these goals more real and more tangible.
+These meaningful conversations (where you’re also technically collecting data) make your client more excited about the goals they’re working towards.
+This conversation and the excitement that ensues make these goals more real and more tangible.

 While quantitative data is more easily obtained than qualitative data, it’s not more important.
 This is true because financial planning is tied to behaviors.
 And, qualitative data sprouts from behaviors, motivations, and emotions.